 The REIT is a mutual fund trust and real estate investment trust pursuant to the Tax Act.
 Under the Tax Act, so long as the REIT meets prescribed conditions relating to the nature of its assets and revenue (the "REIT Conditions"), the REIT is not liable to pay Canadian income taxes provided that its taxable income is fully distributed to unitholders during the period.
 Management intends to operate the REIT in a manner that enables the REIT to continue to meet the REIT Conditions and to distribute all of its taxable income to unitholders.
 The REIT has reviewed the SIFT Rules and has assessed their application to the REIT's assets and revenues.
-While there are uncertainties in the interpretation and application of the SIFT Rules, the REIT believes that it has met the REIT Conditions for the periods ended March 31, 2018 and 2017, and accordingly is not subject to current income taxes in Canada.
-Accordingly, no provision for current income taxes payable is required, except for amounts incurred by the U.S. subsidiary.
+While there are uncertainties in the interpretation and application of the SIFT Rules, the REIT believes that it has met the REIT Conditions for the periods ended September 30, 2018 and 2017, and accordingly is not subject to current income taxes in Canada.
+Accordingly, no provision for current income taxes is required, except for amounts incurred by the U.S. subsidiary.

 The REIT's U.S. subsidiary is subject to federal and state income tax on taxable income from U.S operations.
 The REIT recognizes deferred tax assets and liabilities at prevailing tax rates when such differences are expected to settle, based on tax laws enacted at the reporting date.
 The U.S. subsidiary is subject to a combined federal and state rate of 28.51%.
-To the extent U.S. taxes are paid by the U.S. subsidiary, such amounts will be creditable against an investor's Canadian federal income tax liability to the extent permitted by Canadian tax law.
-The tax effects of temporary differences related to the REIT's properties give rise to the recognition of a deferred tax asset in the amount of \$0.8 million.
+The tax effects of temporary differences related to the REIT's properties give rise to the recognition of a deferred tax asset in the amount of \$0.9 million.